rowjay/django-skeleton/README.md

 ## Features
 Adds the following on top of Django's startproject template

-* A set of starter html templates using bootstrap and jquery. `base.html` is a minimal bootstrap template.
-It also shows any pending Django messages from the messages framework.
+* A set of starter html templates using bootstrap and jquery.

+  * `base.html` is a minimal bootstrap template.
+It also shows any pending Django messages from the messages framework, and shows the currently logged-in user, and a link to logout.
+  * `login.html` has a minimal login form
+  * `logout.html` has a a logout message and a link to log in again

 * A settings file split into a `common_settings.py` and `settings.ex.py`.
 * Settings configured for a top-level static files directory
 * Settings configured for a top-level templates directory